mighty-gerbils/gerbil/README.md

 # Documentation

-This README is intended to seasoned scheme hackers anyway, which assumes that you can find your way around the source code; the code should be self-documenting, except for the really hairy parts.
+This README is intended to seasoned Scheme hackers anyway, which assumes that you can find your way around the source code; the code should be self-documenting, except for the really hairy parts.

-There is no further documentation at this point, because I haven't had the time to prepare some nice and coherent documentation that can help scheme neophytes (or people who like neat documentation before using a new scheme system; I hope to write some real documentation in the not-so-distant future.
+There is no further documentation at this point, because I haven't had the time to prepare some nice and coherent documentation that can help Scheme neophytes -- or people who like neat documentation before using a new Scheme system.
+I hope to write some real documentation in the not-so-distant future.
 Check the Github repository, as I intend to host documentation directly on Github with github-pages.

+# Epilogue

+Gerbil is under continuous development.
+The core language has been stable for a while, but I am busy porting batteries for the std library.

 Patches (even for typos in the comments) are always welcome.
 No copyright assignment ever, you keep what you contribute.